 Zoning approval is required for all improvements to a property.
 Specifically, a house location survey is required to obtain approval for: fences, sheds, gazebos, decks, additions, second kitchens, wet bars, retaining walls, driveways, patios, swimming pools, sidewalks ramps, hot tubs, garages, and porches.

 Subdivision plats that show every lot in the subdivision are available for purchase at the GIS Office.
 For more information click here.

-For more information on Zoning Permits review and approval click here.
+For more information on Zoning Approval & Administration click here.